 Trabeculae and Shock Absorption

-When you are standing in your best postural alignment and distributing forces evenly throughout the day, all of those little trabeculae on the inside absorb the forces evenly.
+When you stand in your best postural alignment throughout the day and distribute forces evenly, all of those little trabeculae on the inside absorb the forces evenly.
 There are thousands of little trabeculae absorbing the forces — and that is a miracle of nature.

 This might not happen the first time you slouch forward.
 But eventually some will start to crack.
-And then a few more crack, and then a few more crack.
+And then a few more crack, and then a few more after that.

-Another one snaps and eventually when you go to do something (like reaching for your shoes), that little internal scaffolding can’t hold you up anymore and an outer crack develops.
+Another trabeculae snaps and eventually when you go to do something (like reaching for your shoes), that little internal scaffolding can’t hold you up anymore and an outer crack in the cortical bone develops.

 Leading to Vertebral Compression

 Compression of vertebrae is common over the age of 80 years.
 With osteoporosis, vertebra can compress at a much younger age.
 Slight compressions are so common that they are generally not reported until the vertebra is at least 25% compressed.